-(a) all personal data contained within the initial report of abuse, including but not limited to, personally identifying information of the person with a disability who is the alleged victim of abuse, of the alleged abuser, of the person who made the report of abuse to the Commission, and of any other third party;
+(a) all personal data contained within the report of abuse, including but not limited to, personally identifying information of the person with a disability who is the alleged victim of abuse, of the alleged abuser, of the person who made the report of abuse to the Commission, and of any other third party;

-(b) any and all notes, papers, documents or other investigative materials, including but not limited to interview summaries, collected or compiled by personnel duly authorized by the Commission during the course of an investigation.
+(b) any and all notes, papers, documents or other investigative materials, including but not limited to interview summaries, collected or compiled by personnel duly authorized by the Commission during the course of an investigation;

 (c) all material subject to "peer review privilege" pursuant to M.G.L. c.
-111, § 204(b) and within the possession of personnel duly authorized by the Commission.
+111, § 204 and within the possession of personnel duly authorized by the Commission; and

+(d) the information maintained in the registry, including the records of its proceedings.

 (2) Release of Investigation Reports to Appropriate Governmental Agencies.
 Consistent with M.G.L. c.
-19C, § 3, as part of its case processing, the Commission shall forward a copy of the Investigation Report to the appropriate agency within the Executive Office of Health and Human Services and any other agency of the Commonwealth, to facilitate the performance of that governmental agency's statutory functions, including such releases authorized by 118 CMR 5.02(3)(b)2: Investigation Report.
+19C, § 3, as part of its case processing, the Commission shall forward a copy of the Investigation Report or any information maintained in the registry or the records of its proceedings, pursuant to M.G.L.
+19C, §15 (e) to the appropriate agency within the Executive Office of Health and Human Services and any other agency of the Commonwealth, to facilitate the performance of that governmental agency's statutory functions, including such releases authorized by 118 CMR 5.02(4)(b)2: Investigation Report.

 (3) Discretionary Release.